jithinr77/KDB-Project/README.md

 # KDB-Project
 These two projects were done to improve my KDB skills and demonstrate what I have learned.
 These were run on my raspberry pi for easy of use

-To use both these demos, you need to have KDB installed and set up on the machine you are using
+To use both these demos, you need to have KDB+ installed and set up on the machine you are using.
+Kdb+ is an in-memory column-oriented database based on the concept of ordered lists.
+In-memory means it primarily stores its data in RAM.
+This makes it extremely fast with a much simplified database engine but it requires a lot of RAM (Which no longer poses a problem as servers with massive amounts of RAM are now inexpensive).
+Column oriented database means that each column of data is stored sequentially in memory

 Demo 1: Use IPC with KDB and python to collect data from multiple cryptocurrency exchanges periodically and store in a KDB table and persist at the end of the day.